TheRealGrosPlombs/ObjectDetect/README.md

-# AprilTags
+# Object Detect

-Object tracking with IP camera
+AprilTag Detection Python Script to track an object using a wifi web cam.